Medowhill/pl_articles/en/14/index.md

-The article defines BFAE, a language with boxes, which are mutable spaces storing data.
+The article defines BFAE, a language with *boxes*, which are mutable spaces storing data.

 ## Syntax